Network Innovation Grants

 - Organize a panel of Fellows to present at a conference or other high-profile meeting.

-- Organize a group of Fellows to start an affinity group to write a collaborative document (e.g., white paper); develop or enhance a website, video or podcast; develop a survey or other research tool; or develop curriculum and materials and conduct training for other Fellows.
+- Organize a group of Fellows to write a collaborative document (e.g., white paper); develop or enhance a website, video or podcast; develop a survey or other research tool; or develop curriculum and materials and conduct training for other Fellows.

 - Organize a Switzer Foundation study tour with tangible goals to examine a strategic issue that could benefit from Switzer Network input.